foundationdb-beam/ecto_foundationdb/README.md

 Failure to specify a tenant will result in a raised exception at runtime.

+## Layer

+Because FoundationDB is key-value store, support for typical data access patterns must be implemented as a [Layer](https://apple.github.io/foundationdb/layer-concept.html) that sits on top of the underlying data store.

+The layer implemented in `ecto_foundationdb` shares some features with the official [Record Layer](https://github.com/FoundationDB/fdb-record-layer); however, we have not yet endeavored to implement it.
+A mechanism to introduce pluggable Layers into this adapter is on the roadmap.

+The `ecto_foundationdb` Layer supports the following data access patterns.

+* **Set/get/delete**: Write and read a Struct based on a unique primary key.
+* **Get all**: Retrieval of all Structs in a given tenant.
+* **Simple index**: Retrieval of all Structs in a tenant that match a particular field value.
+The index must be created ahead of time using a migration.
+* **Timeseries**: Retrieval of all Structs in a tenant that include a timestamp in between a given timespan.
+The timeseries index must be created ahead of time using a migration.

 ## Running tests

 To run the integration tests, use the following.